adegard/markdown-cv/index.md

 Business Developer, South Europe

-ENOGIA enables its customers to produce decarbonised electricity and to recover waste or renewable heat.
+ENOGIA manufactures systems for electricity generation from renewable sources.
+It allows customers to produce green electricity and to recover waste heat from different processes.

 - I'm responsible of the Sales development (Prospection, customer requests, technical offers, contracts) and Sales Agents network development for the Southern Europe, especially Italy and part of Middle East.